 Projects subject to CEAA 2012 are assessed using a science-based approach.
 If the project is permitted to proceed to the next phase, it will continue to be subject to Canada's strong environmental laws, rigorous enforcement and follow-up, and increased fines for non-compliance.

-- The Canadian Environmental Assessment Agency is seeking public comments on the draft EIS Guidelines for the proposed Highway 947 Extension Project, located in north-central Alberta.
-The draft EIS Guidelines and more information on this project are available on the Canadian Environmental Assessment Registry website, reference number 80066.
+- The Canadian Environmental Assessment Agency is seeking public comments on the summary of the project description for the proposed Highway 947 Extension Project, located in north-central Alberta.
+The summary of the project description and more information on this project are available on the Canadian Environmental Assessment Registry website, reference number 80066.

 - The Canadian Environmental Assessment Agency administers the federal environmental assessment process, which identifies the environmental effects of proposed projects and measures to address those effects, in support of sustainable development.